2023 Conference Sessions

 It is essential that aquatic professionals have the skill set needed to provide appropriate teaching progressions when working with individuals with varying ability differences.
 This presentation will provide an overview of aquatic skills, water safety, and water competence as it relates to individuals with disabilities.
 In addition, the presentation will walk participants through the process of looking at guidelines for creating inclusive aquatic activities.
 Participants will have an opportunity to brainstorm strategies, ask questions, and engage in scholarly discourse.
 By using adapted and individualized teaching methods that are specific for individuals with varying ability differences, aquatic professionals are equipping individuals with disabilities the skills to swim independently and safer.
 With proper education, awareness, and understanding, aquatic professionals can modify aquatic skills for individual differences.

-First Timers Session
+First Time Attendee Session

 Mary Downing, Volunteer, NDPA